anycable/docs.anycable.io/docs/deployment/kubernetes.md

 ## Ruby RPC server

-To run Ruby counterpart of Anycable which will handle connection authentication and execute your business logic we will need to create separate deployment and service for it.
+To run Ruby counterpart of AnyCable which will handle connection authentication and execute your business logic we need to create a separate deployment and a corresponding service for it.

  1. [**Deployment**](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) that will spin up required number of pods and handle rolling restarts on deploys